Kim Jiyoung, Born 1982 by Cho Nam-Joo

 |Courtesy of Huffington Post|

-Overall this book was captivating and authentic.
+Overall this book was captivating and is a must-read.